 iii) a hand gripping a cloth/linen, marble.
 The latter should be compared to an ornate hand with rings also holding a piece of cloth, of which other examples have been found in the ruins of a temple on the Seine.

-The interesting observation is that the owners of the Maison/Hotel Chaluleau at the time of Courrent appear to be obstructing the early archaeologists from excavating which he finds a source of great frustration - and this is even in the knowledge that the Fleury's themselves were already collecting artefacts and displaying them.
-These displayed artefacts actually came from this same hotel/maison.
-We do indeed wonder why the owners would obstruct the archaeologists when finds were already being made and displayed in the Fluery cabinets!
+The interesting observation is that the owners of the Maison/Hotel Chaluleau at the time of Courrent appeared to obstruct the early wannabe archaeologists from excavating which he finds a source of great frustration - and this is even in the knowledge that the Fleury's themselves were already collecting artefacts and displaying them.
+The displayed artefacts actually came from this same hotel/maison/house.
+We do indeed wonder why the owners of the House would obstruct the archaeologists when finds were already being made and displayed in the Fluery cabinets!

 Above - Marius CATHALA